-I met the owner of Obinna’s previous club through a TransferRoom Summit a few years ago.
-When we were in the ‘discovery phase’ of the player I reached out to the Ujpest owner and asked for some feedback and information on him.
-It was about using all the angles to get as much information as possible on the player and person during our scouting and recruitment.
+We identified Obinna originally through our own data, and used TransferRoom to get a sense of the player’s value.
+I'd met the owner of Obinna’s previous club in Hungary through a TransferRoom Summit a few years ago.
+So when we were in the ‘discovery phase’ of the player I reached out to the Ujpest owner and asked for some feedback and information on him.

 Obinna's immediate on-field impact